 Winter and tomato…. two words that generally don’t go together.
 Let me explain the reasoning behind my Winter Tomato Salad.

-And this is why I make Winter Tomato Salad, with enough vinegar and olive oil to add flavor, while still getting my tomato fix.
+Winter Tomato Salad also has enough vinegar and olive oil to add flavor, while still getting my tomato fix.
 Come summer, this recipe will go back to the cupboard, but for now, it is a weekly affair for dinner side and make-ahead lunches.

 - 2 cups grape tomatoes halved or quartered